Family MedicineMaster of Clinical Science (MClSc)

 London, Ontario N6A 5C1

 The Family Medicine program has attracted Family Physicians from Canada and around the world who wish to enhance their knowledge, skills and leadership within the discipline of Family Medicine.
-This program combines two weeks on-site once yearly with distance education online.
-The course of study is designed to fit the needs of the individual applicant and utilizes the broad range of academic and research expertise of the faculty.
+This degree engages Family Physicians anticipating an academic career in a university setting, junior faculty wanting to improve academic skills or practicing family physicians upgrading skills in order to teach or contribute to research in their own community setting.
+The course of study is designed to fit the needs of the individual applicant through the delivery of courses on teaching, research, patient-centred care and theoretical foundations of Family Medicine.

-- Canadian residency program or 5+ years in a Family Medicine practice if an international student.
+- Residency in Family Medicine and CCFP or equivalent (5+ years in a Family Medicine practice if an international student).

 - Must currently be practicing Family Medicine in country of residence.